veverica-hrdzava/discoursetutorial/index.md

 ## 3. Discourse Segmentation Evaluation: NLTK WindowDiff Tool

-WindowDiff ([Pevzner and Hearst,2002](https://www.aclweb.org/anthology/J02-1002.pdf)) is a method that can be used to determine the success of the segmentation done by TextTiling.
+WindowDiff ([Pevzner and Hearst, 2002](https://www.aclweb.org/anthology/J02-1002.pdf)) is a method that can be used to determine the success of the segmentation done by TextTiling.
 It is also available through [NLTK metrics](http://www.nltk.org/api/nltk.metrics.html?highlight=windowdiff#nltk.metrics.segmentation.windowdiff) and the source code can be found [here](http://www.nltk.org/_modules/nltk/metrics/segmentation.html#windowdiff).

 To be able to compare the output of the TextTiling algorithm with another, we need to be able to access the pseudosentences so that they can be compared with another segmentation of the same document, for example, a human segmentation that we are treated as the gold standard.
 This is not entirely straightforward, but can be easily accomplished with a few lines of code.